How to Grow and Care for Spadeleaf Philodendron (Philodendron domesticum) Indoors

 Repotting

-The Large Spadeleaf Philodendron may be impossible to repot due to their enormous size.
-Therefore, replenish the top 2-3 in. of soil at the beginning of the growing season or as necessary.
+The large Spadeleaf Philodendron may be impossible to repot due to their enormous size.
+Therefore, replenish the top 2-3 inches of soil at the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.

 Pruning